Lunar-Proxy/Lunar/README.md

 > [!NOTE]
 > This webproxy is in beta so expect bugs before the final release

-Lunar is a webproxy that offers ad free searching, fast speeds & more to give users better experience
+Lunar is a webproxy that offers stuff like
+* ad free searching
+* fast speeds
+* giving users better experience
+* Tab & about blank cloaking

 # How do i deploy?